THE STORY OF CABEL T-B RECORDING

 get everyone recorded one last time before the contract expired.

-Even Krazy Kelly was on her best behavior talking about, her now former
+Even Krazy Kelly was on her best behavior; talking about her now former

 Fortunately for us, it was not the end, and in fact was not even the halfway